robinweisenburger/eportfolio/README.md

 ## Test Data

 During the presentation I will use some Mock Data to show how MongoDB deals with it.
 This Mock Data can also be used by you.
-Therefore it can be downloaded here:
+Therefore the test files (airports.json, flights.json, passengers.json) can be downloaded in this git repository.

 ## Want to use MongoDB in your own project?